Followers

 The Bad Boy of Georgian England

-Once home, Hanger returned to the life of a flamboyant party-boy.
-He became a party-companion of that other rake, the Prince of Wales, who later became King George IV.
+Once home, Hanger returned to the life of a flamboyant party boy.
+He became a party companion of that other rake, the Prince of Wales, who later became King George IV.
 The prince was amused by Hanger's rakish ways.
-Hanger seems to have become famous for being famous, as they say - the subject of much satire and ridicule in the equivalent of today's tabloids.
-His fast-living landed him in debtor's prison where he spent two years (1798-1800).
-He turned to writing while in prison and there produced his memoirs.
+Hanger seemed to have become famous for being famous, as they say—the subject of much satire and ridicule in the equivalent of today's tabloids.
+His fast living landed him in debtor's prison, where he spent two years (1798-1800).
+He turned to writing while in prison and produced his memoirs there.

 Hanger and his buddy the Prince of Wales